 20. You're looking for signs you're about to get fired

-Not only have you clicked on this article, but you’ve also almost finished it, too.
+Not only have you clicked on this article, but you've also almost finished it, too.
 The chances are you have already begun to suspect the end is near.
-Don’t ignore your gut feeling, it’s probably telling you something important.
+Don't ignore your gut feeling, it's probably telling you something important.
 And having a letter of resignation ready won't hurt you either.

 Once you start looking for a new position, having a top-notch resume will improve your chances of being called for an interview.